csbridge/csbridge2019guinea/README.md

 # CSBridge Guinea
-This repository holds the CSBridge sections held in Guinea, which all share the same dns subdomain (guinea.csbridge.org).
+This repository holds the CSBridge sections held in Guinea, which all share the same DNS subdomain (guinea.csbridge.org).
 The repository currently contains the below sections:

 |Section|Sources|URL|
 |---|---|---|